Seahawks sign QB Cardale Jones to practice squad

 But it’s not the Ohio State quarterback they had on their roster during much of the preseason — J.T.
 Barrett.

-Instead, Seattle has signed Cardale Jones, who preceded Barrett as Ohio State’s starter, according to Tom Pelissero.
-It was not immediately clear the roster move the Seahawks made on their practice squad to create room for Jones.
+Instead, Seattle has signed Cardale Jones, who preceded Barrett as Ohio State’s starter.
+The Seahawks released offensive lineman Elijah Nkansah to make room for Jones.

 Jones spent the preseason with the Chargers and played against the Seahawks in the third preseason game, completing 4-5 passes for 50 yards on two series, neither of which resulted in a score (though the first went for 60 yards before the Seahawks got a fourth-down stop at the 15).